UPPMAX/uppmax_intro_day_1/docs/sessions/clusters.md

     - Understand how to run heavy jobs
     - Understand how to run interactive jobs
     - Understand how to pick an UPPMAX cluster
+    - Understand how to find a cluster's hardware specifications

 ???- question "For teachers"